top of page

 Suggest and be prepared to help select protective gear and motorcycle accessories.
 Engine, control and luggage guards alone can save thousands in damages and injuries.

-Alot of accidents are very minor and happen at very low, slow speeds.
-This is a side effect of being on two wheels, with balance an issue.
+A lot of accidents are very minor and happen at very low, slow speeds.
+This is a side effect of being on two wheels, with balance being an issue.
 Many low speed incidents can be avoided if special care and attention is taken in low traction areas such as driveways, parking areas and service spots like gas stations and car washes.
 Keep an eye out for uneven or steep slopes, gravel, spills and debris.
 Be ready to help move, maneuver and shove motorcycles around, back and closer to where they need to be.